1995–96 Phoenix Suns season

-Charles Barkley led the Suns with 23.2 points, 11.6 rebounds and 1.6 steals per game, while point guard Kevin Johnson averaged 18.7 points, led the team with 9.2 assists, and contributed 1.5 steals per game in only 56 games due to hamstring and groin injuries.
-In addition, top draft pick Michael Finley, a rookie from the University of Wisconsin, who was selected by the Suns as the 21st pick in the 1995 NBA draft, appeared in all 82 regular season games, averaging 15.0 points and 4.6 rebounds per game, while leading the team with 39.2 minutes per game, and was later named to the NBA All-Rookie First Team.
-Sixth man Danny Manning averaged 13.4 points per game off the bench, but only played just 33 games due to a torn ACL, and sprained ankle.
-Second-year guard Wesley Person provided the team with 12.7 points per game, while Wayman Tisdale contributed 10.7 points per game off the bench, Elliott Perry contributed 8.6 points and 4.4 assists per game, A.C.
-Green provided with 7.5 points and 6.8 rebounds per game, and Hot Rod Williams averaged 7.3 points and 6.0 rebounds per game, and led the team with 1.5 blocks per game.
+Charles Barkley led the Suns with 23.2 points, 11.6 rebounds and 1.6 steals per game, and was named to the All-NBA Third Team, while Kevin Johnson averaged 18.7 points, led the team with 9.2 assists, and contributed 1.5 steals per game in only 56 games due to hamstring and groin injuries, and Finley provided the team with 15.0 points and 4.6 rebounds per game, and was named to the NBA All-Rookie First Team.
+In addition, sixth man Danny Manning averaged 13.4 points per game off the bench, but only played just 33 games due to a torn ACL, and sprained ankle, while second-year guard Wesley Person contributed 12.7 points per game, and led the Suns with 117 three-point field goals, and Wayman Tisdale contributed 10.7 points per game off the bench.
+Meanwhile, Elliott Perry provided with 8.6 points and 4.4 assists per game, A.C.
+Green contributed 7.5 points and 6.8 rebounds per game, and Hot Rod Williams averaged 7.3 points, 6.0 rebounds, and led the team with 1.5 blocks per game.

+During the NBA All-Star weekend at the Alamodome in San Antonio, Texas, Barkley was selected for the 1996 NBA All-Star Game, as a member of the Western Conference All-Star team; it was his tenth consecutive All-Star selection.
+Meanwhile, Finley was selected for the NBA Rookie Game, as a member of the Western Conference Rookie team, and also participated in the NBA Slam Dunk Contest.
+Barkley also finished tied in twelfth place in Most Valuable Player voting, while Finley finished tied in fourth place in Rookie of the Year voting.

 Despite playing all 82 games, Finley suffered an ankle injury on the final day of the regular season, and did not play in any of the Suns' playoff games.
-Without Finley, the Suns were eliminated from the playoffs by the San Antonio Spurs, three games to one in the Western Conference First Round.
+Without Finley, the Suns were eliminated from the 1996 NBA playoffs by the San Antonio Spurs, three games to one in the Western Conference First Round.

-Barkley also made his 10th consecutive All-Star appearance, being selected for the 1996 NBA All-Star Game.
-The power forward, who had turned 33 years of age during the season, made his 11th All-NBA Team, appearing as a selection on the Third Team.
-It was the first time in Barkley's career he had not been selected to the First or Second Team.
+The Suns finished eighth in the NBA in home-game attendance, with an attendance of 779,943 at the America West Arena during the regular season.
 Following the season, Barkley was traded to the Houston Rockets after four seasons in Phoenix, while Perry was dealt to the Milwaukee Bucks, and Rencher was released to free agency.